f3d-app/f3d/CONTRIBUTING.md

 contributing steps.

 Once you are able to build F3D, you may want to take a look at the open [issues](https://github.com/f3d-app/f3d/issues)!
 If you are a beginner, you may want to look at ["good first issues"](https://github.com/f3d-app/f3d/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22).
+Please note that [generative AI should not be used](AI_POLICY.md) in that context.
 If you already have some experience with programming and contribution, definitely look at ["help wanted"](https://github.com/f3d-app/f3d/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22) issues.
 If an issue is interesting to you and is not yet assigned, then you should _comment on the issue_ and ask for any help or clarification needed.
 F3D maintainers will see your comment, assign the issue to you and provide guidance as needed.